fbpx

 IMGP1510 1

-Let’s address the obvious here, they look like little condoms.
+Let’s address the obvious here, the little quinoa look like tiny condoms.
 I know that’s not an appetizing thought, but you know you were thinking it.

 IMGP1488

-These crackers are so damn good, I could make myself sick eating them.
-They’re Crunchmaster Multigrain Crackers.
-And, yes, they’re gluten free.
-My favorite has to be the Sea Salt.
+These crackers are so good, I could make myself sick eating them.
+They’re Crunchmaster Multigrain Crackers .

 Customize this however you want to; add more lemon, more cucumber, etc. Make it your own.
-I added garlic – I know some people just aren’t a fan, but I like it.
+I added garlic – I know some people just aren’t a fan, but I love it.

 Here’s your printable –